-Still, to many parents there are a multitude of issues about both Howard County and Montgomery County Public Schools that drive them to look for alternatives.
+Still, to many parents, issues about both Howard County and Montgomery County Public Schools drive them to look for alternatives.

 Unaffiliated Independent Private Schools in Howard County

+Both of my girls attended this school for a few years.
 A very diverse group of kids come from all over the area including Silver Spring and Washington DC to attend this school.
-Bus transportation has stops as close as Laurel, Catonsville, Ellicott City, and Olney and as far away as Mount Airy, New Market, Brookeville, Gaithersburg, and Odenton (Map of bus stops for 2016-2017 school year).
-If you are considering a private school in Howard County, definitely see this one.
-Also, if you have young children (ages 2-5), have a look at the Early Enrichment programs they offer and for older kids, have a look at the high quality summer camps.
+Bus transportation has stops in 6 Counties, including places like Laurel, Catonsville, Ellicott City, and Olney, and as far away as Mount Airy, New Market, Brookeville, Gaithersburg, and Odenton (Map of bus stops for this school year).

-Maryland International School – This is a STEM-focused, Montessori school in Elkridge, Md for grades 1-12.
-At the elementary school levels, they are offering a Montessori-style education.
+At the elementary school level, they are offering a Montessori-style education.
 At the middle school and high school level, it’s more of a traditional-style teaching program.

 Love of Learning school in Columbia I have been told by several parents that this school is very good.
 Comments welcome.

-Mater Amoris – This school is in Olny, but not far from Howard County.
-Looks like its programs are very good–I have heard positive things and seems like it may be worth the trip for some parents.
+Mater Amoris – This school is in Olney, but not far from Howard County.
+It looks like its programs are very good–I have heard positive things and it may be worth the trip for some parents.
 Goes up to sixth grade.